PhewaleZ/Cisco-Packet-Tracer-Projects/Packet-Tracer-Projects/Router-on-a-stick-project/README.md

 Each department within the enterprise was assigned its own VLAN in order to isolate broadcast domains and organize traffic more efficiently.

 Examples:
-- HR Department → VLAN 10
+- HR Department belongs to VLAN 10
-- Accounting Department → VLAN 60
+- Accounting Department belongs to VLAN 60

 ### VLAN Database Examples
 The following are two switches, each switch holds two VLANs as can be seen in the screenshots